 This mobile-first site is a guide to the arts in an on-demand world for curious and savvy arts consumers.
 It offers weekly selections of movies, TV series and podcasts, a newsletter, and includes Ears Only, a directory and listener’s guide to podcasts.
 Since November 2014.

 Rapid development and launch of editorial platform to publish daily news and commentary for the art world, at artnet.com (With Bystander Media)

 Online news and blogging platform with automated newsletter system, delivering world news and analysis from a global perspective.
 (With Bystander Media)

-Stu set up and managed national video-on-demand operations from 2007-2011 as Vice President for Multi-Platform Publishing at HealthiNation, the health video network co-founded by Raj Amin and Tony Estrella with backing from Intel Capital and MK Partners.
-The company, which was named Media Brand of the Year for 2009, distributed its health and wellness videos on-demand to 32 million U.S. cable TV households, to 3 million viewers on the web, on connected TV services such as Roku, and in doctors’ offices and employee wellness portals.
+Stu managed national video-on-demand operations at health video network HealthiNation, where he was Vice President for Multi-Platform Publishing from 2007-2011.
+HealthiNation was co-founded by Raj Amin and Tony Estrella with backing from Intel Capital and MK Partners.
+The company, named Media Brand of the Year for 2009, distributed short-form health and wellness videos on-demand to 32 million U.S. cable TV households, to 3 million viewers on the web, on connected TV services such as Roku, and in doctors’ offices and employee wellness portals.

 Mag Rack & sportskool

 As Vice President for New Media at Cablevision’s Rainbow Media (now AMC Networks) from 2001-2005, Stu was instrumental in development and launch of Mag Rack, one of cable TV’s first video-on-demand (VOD) channels.
 The channel delivered 250 short-form videos each month to passionate fans of motorcyles, photography, guitars and yoga, among other subjects, and reached more than 10 million TV households.
 Mag Rack was a national Emmy Award finalist in 2004 for “Outstanding Achievement in Interactive Television.”